MrVogorip/IntelligentSystems/README.md

 Lab 2

-Algorithm for generating a maze and an algorithm for finding an exit from a maze with visualization
+Algorithm for generating a maze and an algorithm for finding an exit from a maze with visualization.

 Screenshot: